 Common Healthcare Expenses that are NOT FSA-Eligible

-- Babysitting, childcare or nursing for healthy baby
+- Babysitting, childcare, or nursing care for a healthy baby

 - Controlled substances that are illegal under federal law, like marijuana, laetrile, etc.